5l1v3r1/PyPS3/README.md

 ```

 # Credits
-- Nexus, for creating the library
+- [Nexus](https://github.com/Nexuzzzz), for creating the library
-- AldosTools, for creating WebMAN
+- [AldosTools](https://github.com/aldostools), for creating WebMAN (credits to DeanK for creating the original WebMAN)
-- Vivitchka, for some functions and the idea to use WebMAN
+- [Vivitchka](https://github.com/inthecatsdreams), for some functions and the idea to use WebMAN
-- GeoHotz, for pwning the PS3 lol
+- [GeoHotz](https://github.com/geohot), for pwning the PS3 lol